WELCOME

 It can be a difficult decision to start therapy or seek a different perspective from a new provider.
 Finding the right therapist to work with is critical to making the most of therapy.
 I hope that the information provided here will help you determine if I might be a good fit to help you make changes toward living a more fulfilling and meaningful life.

-I provide individual and group therapy in Washington, DC, working with motivated individuals who have a wide variety of concerns across areas such as relationships, mood, career, and identity.
-Additionally, I specialize in working with individuals who have experienced traumatic life events.
+I provide individual and group therapy, working with motivated individuals who have a wide variety of concerns across areas such as relationships, mood, career, and identity.
+I specialize in working with individuals who have experienced traumatic life events.
+Additionally, my therapy dog, Fish Sticks, provides comfort and unconditional positive companionship in sessions.
 Regardless of what brings you in, I strive to provide a warm, nonjudgemental, and collaborative experience driven by whatever your goals might be.

 SERVICES